 Step 5: Keep simmering until the fruit is soft and jammy and the juices are bubbling.
 About 15–20 minutes.

-Final step: Cool and transfer to sterilized jars while the figgy jam is still warm.
+Final step: Cool and transfer to sterilized jars while the fig jam is still warm.

-- Stir the homemade fresh fig jam frequently while it simmers, so the fruit doesn’t burn.
+- Stir the homemade jam frequently while it simmers, so the fruit doesn’t burn.

-- Jam fig recipes congeal as they cool.
+- Fig jam congeals as it cools.
 So, watch out for thickness.
 Don’t let it thicken too much while it cooks.

 - This is a fig jam recipe with no pectin because the fruit contains natural pectin, which is sufficient to make jam.